omkarmoghe/omkarmoghe.github.io/_jobs/lendinghome.md

 layout: job
 title: LendingHome
 job_title: Senior Software Engineer
-duration: May 2017 - Current
+duration: May 2017 - March 2021
 order: 4
 ---

 I worked on the same team throughout my time at [LendingHome](https://www.lendinghome.com/) which served many different internal "Ops" teams, and our institutional and retail Investors.
-Ultimately we were known simply as the "Money" Team, as we owned the most, if not all our systems that moved money.
+Ultimately we were simply known as the "Money" Team, as we owned the most, if not all our systems that moved money.
 I worked heavily on servicing, payment, and money movement systems that moved large volumes daily.

 Some of the systems/things I worked on, in no particular order: